-- Step 1.
-Choose the correct time zone in the drop down menu. - Step 2.
-Specify your daylight time or choose no daylight saving time by checking the correct box.
+Step 1.
+Choose the correct time zone in the drop down menu.

+Step 2.
+Specify the dates to begin and end daylight saving time or choose no daylight saving time by checking the correct box.

-Click the Apply button below to apply the setting or click Cancel to discard changes.
+Click the Apply button below to apply the settings or click Cancel to discard changes.